tsackton/taelgar/Campaigns/Dunmari Frontier/Party Treasure - Former.md

 ## Given Away

+- Helm of Telepathy.
+This is a tiara made of silver, looking like tentacles wrapped in a circle, and decorated with smoky black gems, from [[Buruli]] as part of the [[Merfolk Quest Treasure]].
+Given to Amil.
+- Ring of Shadows.
+A strange shadowy thing that looks like the currents of the ocean depths in solid form, from [[Buruli]] as part of the [[Merfolk Quest Treasure]].
+Given to Faldrak.
 - An elegant wooden pipe, made of some strange dark wood you have not seen before, carved with the initials M. T., from Buruli's kingdom, returned to [[Milo Thistlefoot]].
 - A silver ring set with a small blue sapphire, engraved, "To my beloved Tilly" on the inside, from Buruli's kingdom, returned to [[Milo Thistlefoot]] and [[Tilly Brineheart]].
 - A beautifully crafted brass compass, casing engraved with "Stormdancer".
 It does not work anymore, from Buruli's kingdom, returned to [[Milo Thistlefoot]] and [[Tilly Brineheart]].